Professor of Medicine

 Overview

 Rami Kantor is an internal medicine and infectious diseases physician-scientist, Professor of Medicine in the Division of Infectious Diseases.
 He was recruited to Brown University in 2005, after conducting post-doctoral HIV research fellowship at Stanford University.
 He completed his medical studies and internal medicine residency in Israel and his clinical infectious diseases training at Brown University/Lifespan.
-He Directs the NIH-funded Drug Resistance Laboratory at the Providence-Boston Center for AIDS Research (CFAR) and co-Directs the CFAR Basic Science Core.
-He is the past Chair of the HIV Comorbidities and Clinical Studies (HCCS) NIH study section, a member of the Department of Health and Human Services (DHHS) Guidelines Panel for HIV Treatment in Adults and Adolescents, and Deputy Editor and Editorial Board Member of the Journal of the International AIDS Society.
-Dr. Kantor's multidisciplinary clinical and basic science research includes evolution of antiretroviral resistance, treatment monitoring, and transmission in patients living with HIV.
-Dr. Kantor is the author of more than 130 publications in the medical literature, as well as several book chapters.
-Within Brown University, he has collaborated with clinicians, statisticians, engineers and computational and evolutionary biologists.
+He Directs the Drug Resistance Laboratory at the Providence-Boston Center for AIDS Research (CFAR) and co-Directs the CFAR Basic Science Core.
+He is past Chair of the HIV Comorbidities and Clinical Studies (HCCS) NIH study section, a member of the Department of Health and Human Services (DHHS) Guidelines Panel for HIV Treatment in Adults and Adolescents, and Deputy Editor and Editorial Board Member of the Journal of the International AIDS Society.
+Dr. Kantor's multidisciplinary clinical and basic science research includes evolution of antiretroviral resistance, treatment monitoring, and transmission in people living with HIV.
+Dr. Kantor is the author of more than 140 publications in the medical literature, as well as several book chapters.
+Within Brown University, he has collaborated with clinicians, statisticians, engineers, computational and evolutionary biologists and behaviroal scientists.
 He is involved in national and international collaborations, with focus on HIV/AIDS locally and in resource-limited settings, where diverse HIV variants predominate.
 He has been part of networks such as the HIV Non-Subtype B Workgroup, the World Health Organization HIV Drug Resistance Network, the AIDS Clinical Trials Group (ACTG), TREAT Asia and the International Epidemiologic Databases to Evaluate AIDS (IeDEA).
-Since his recruitment to Brown, Dr. Kantor has been NIH-funded and he is currently the PI of four R01s and a K24.
-He is committed to teaching and mentoring and has mentored numerous undergraduate and graduate students, post-doctoral fellows and junior faculty.
+Since his recruitment to Brown, Dr. Kantor's research is NIH-funded and he has also been committed to teaching and mentoring and has mentored numerous undergraduate and graduate students, post-doctoral fellows and junior faculty.

 Brown Affiliations